1. Definitions and Interpretation

 5.9 Professional, trade or vocational body memberships;

 5.11 Driving licence, passport or identity card details;

-5.12 Referee & reference details / information provided from such persons;
+5.12 Referee & reference details/information provided by such persons;

 5.13 Emergency contact details;